cboettig/labnotebook/_posts/2013-11-14-research-gate.md

 tags:
 - blog

-published: false

 ---

+I have occassionally been getting this question:

-So, you're active on ResearchGate?
+> So, you're active on ResearchGate?

 Sounds like being accused of some scandal, doesn't it?

 I'm not generally active on it  - my impression is that the open science community is mostly skeptical about ResearchGate and any other "Social Network" for scientists, largely on the grounds that "we already use the same social networks everyone else uses."
 Some object on more philosophical grounds (profit, Mendeley, etc), but heck I publish in Elsevier/Springer/Wiley so I won't preach.
 That's perhaps a US/elite institution centric view though; it seems more popular with a more international audience where things like basic access to pdfs may be more of an issue.
 I present no data to back any if that up.